change/node-whitehouse/README.md

 ## License

-This project is licensed under the BSD license
+This project is licensed under the BSD license.

 ## Usage

 Simply include the `whitehouse` module and then create a new API object you can then call methods to make requests.

 ```javascript
 var wh = require('whitehouse'),